Eunice-Oduwole/Udacity-Data-Analyst-Nanodegree/WeRateDog_Datawrangling/readme.md

 The archive provided to Udacity by WeRateDogs containsbasic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets as they stood on August 1, 2017 but retweet count and favorite count are two of the notable column omitted.

+## Enhanced Twitter Archive
+To enhance the archive provided by WeRateDogs, udacity has used the tweet's text column to extract rating, dog name, and dog "stage" (i.e. doggo, floofer, pupper, and puppo) of the 5000+ tweets and have filtered for tweets with ratings only (there are 2356).

+Also, Udacity ran every image in the WeRateDogs Twitter archive through a neural network that can classify breeds of dogs*.
+The results: a table full of image predictions (the top three only) alongside each tweet ID, image URL, and the image number that corresponded to the most confident prediction (numbered 1 to 4 since tweets can have up to four images).

 ## Wrangle Process
 In other to gather the ommitted data, I will be using Tweepy to query Twitter's API for additional data beyond the data included in the WeRateDogs Twitter archive.
 This additional data will include retweet count and favorite count.